'Digital control' plan for rail line

 Tony Miles from Modern Railways Magazine said: "It is a mixed traffic railway and there are some old and new trains and the price tag [for digital technology] will be very large.

-He said train companies were saying there was "not a lot of benefit in changing the signalling" on such a windy route.
+He said train companies were saying there was "not a lot of benefit in changing the signalling" on such a winding route.

 He added: "Actually, what they need is the route upgraded so the trains can run faster on the tracks that are there and if you are doing that you may as well electrify it at the same time."